No Time to Die: Box office

-No Time to Die's opening weekend set a $119.1 million box office from 54 countries, including the United Kingdom, Brazil, Germany, Italy, Japan, Mexico and Spain, besting its $90 million projections.
+No Time to Die's opening weekend set a $119.1 million box office from 54 countries, including the UK, Brazil, Germany, Italy, Japan, Mexico and Spain, besting its $90 million projections.
 It was the first film since the COVID-19 pandemic that crossed $100 million in an overseas debut without the China market.
 The Hollywood Reporter stated the premiere was the biggest in the United Kingdom since the pandemic began.
 In the United States and Canada, No Time to Die was projected to gross $65–85 million in its opening weekend.
 The film made $23.3 million on its first day, including $6.3 million from Thursday night previews (which included $1 million from Wednesday previews), the best total of the franchise.
 It went on to debut to $55.2 million, topping the box office and marking the fourth-best opening weekend of the franchise.
 No Time to Die earned an additional $6.9 million on Columbus Day, bringing its four-day total in the United States and Canada to $62.2 million.
 Deadline Hollywood attributed the slight underperformance to the film's 163-minute runtime limiting the number of showtimes.
 TheWrap said that the opening was good news for cinemas, even if the studio did not break even during the film's theatrical run, and that it was an encouraging sign for upcoming adult-oriented pictures.
 The film fell 56% in its second weekend to $24.3 million, finishing second behind newcomer Halloween Kills.
 No Time to Die was re-released in IMAX for the weekend ending on 23 January 2022 as part of the 60th anniversary of the Bond film series.